 The PageRank model was proposed by Google in a series of papers to evaluate accurately the most important web-pages from the World Wide Web matching a set of keywords entered by a user.
-Nowadays, the model is routinely adopted for the analysis of many scientific problems far beyond Internet applications, for example in computational chemistry, biology, bioinformatics, social network analysis, bibliometrics, software debugging and many others.
 For search engine rankings, the importance of web-pages is computed from the stationary probability vector of the random process of a web surfer who keeps visiting a large set of web-pages connected by hyperlinks.
 The link structure of the World Wide Web is represented by a directed graph, the so-called web link graph, and its corresponding adjacency matrix $G \in \mathbb{N}^{n \times n}$ where n denotes the number of pages and G{ij} is nonzero (being 1) only if the jth page has a hyperlink pointing to the ith page.
-The transition probability matrix $P \in \mathbb{R}^{n \times n}$ of the random process has entries
+The transition probability matrix $P \in \mathbb{R}^{n \times n}$ of the random process has entries as described in 1.